 Additional sustainability requirements

-Corporate responsibility and sustainability practices are growing in the coffee sector.
-Adopting codes of conduct or sustainability policies related to the environment and to producing communities will give you a competitive advantage.
-The leading companies in the German coffee market, such as Tchibo and Jacobs, have sustainability policies highlighting their relationship with farmers, transparency of their operations, as well their social and environmental impact at origin.
+Corporate responsibility and sustainability are growing in importance in the European coffee sector.
+Coffee industry players, especially the leading companies in the German coffee market such as Tchibo and Jacobs, have sustainability policies which reflect their relationship with farmers, operational transparency, and social and environmental impact at origin.

-Certification standards like Rainforest Alliance-UTZ have also become important in the mainstream coffee market.
-These certification standards are usually part of the sustainability strategy of traders, roasters and retailers.
+Certification standards like Rainforest Alliance-UTZ are important in the mainstream coffee market and are often part of the sustainability strategy of traders, coffee roasters and retailers.
 Large German importers, such as the Neumann Kaffee Gruppe and List + Beisler, handle a wide range of coffees of various origins and certifications.
 Roaster Tchibo also cooperates with all main certification schemes for coffee (Fairtrade, Rainforest Alliance and organic) to achieve its sustainability mission.
 Large German retailers, such as Lidl, Aldi and Edeka, also have roasted coffee certified by the main certification schemes in their assortments.

 - Refer to the International Trade Centre Standards Map or the Global Food Safety Initiative website to learn about the different food safety management systems, hygiene standards and certification schemes.

-- Find out which standards or certifications potential buyers in your target segment prefer.
+- Find out which standards or certifications potential buyers prefer in your target segment.
 Buyers may have preferences for a certain food safety management system or sustainability label depending on their end clients and distribution channels.

-- See our study on sustainable coffee for more information about the demand on the European market, trends and specific trade channels.
+- See our study on certified coffee for more information about the demand on the European market, trends and specific trade channels.

 Before you can market your coffee as organic, an accredited certifier must audit your growing and processing facilities.
-Refer to this list of recognised control bodies and control authorities issued by the EU, to ensure that you always work with an officially recognised accredited certifier.
+Refer to this list of recognised control bodies and control authorities issued by the EU to ensure that you always work with an officially recognised accredited certifier.
 If you wish to become certified as organic, you can expect a yearly inspection and audit which aims to ensure that you are complying with the rules on organic production.

 - Learn more about organic farming and European organic guidelines on the European Commission website and the Organic Export Info website.

-- Familiarise yourself with the range of organisations and initiatives that offer technical support to help you convert to organic farming.
-Start your search at the organic movement in your own country and ask if they have their own support programmes or know about existing initiatives.
+- Familiarise yourself with the range of organisations and initiatives that can offer technical support to help you convert to organic farming.
+Start your search by learning about the organic movement in your own country and inquire about support programmes or existing initiatives.
 Refer to the database of affiliates of IFOAM Organics to search for organic organisations in your country.

 - Find importers that specialise in organic products on the website Organic-bio.